22 Successful Newsletters Making Money In 2023

 12. Contrarian Thinking ($72K/year)

-Codie Sanchez (from Austin, TX, USA) started Contrarian Thinking about 3 years ago.
+Codie Sanchez (from Austin, TX, USA) started Contrarian Thinking over 3 years ago.

 I’m Codie Sanchez, and I am the Founder and owner of Contrarian Thinking.
 Our mission is to free minds and build the bank accounts of our readers.
 Specifically, we strive to help one million people become financially, philosophically, and physically free.